 Alice Rybak, 2015 Core Faculty

-Alice Rybak teaches piano, piano repertoire, and collaborative piano at the University of Denver's Lamont School of Music.
-Additionally, she is director of the Accompanying program at Lamont.
-Ms. Rybak has had a distinguished career as both a solo and collaborative artist, and a teacher.
-She has concertized throughout the country, including appearances with the Colorado Symphony, Amarillo Symphony, and National Repertory Orchestras, as well as The Denver Brass, and has been featured in recitals at New York's Town Hall and the 92nd Street Y. As the winner of the United States Information Agency's "Artistic Ambassador" competition she presented five weeks of concerts and master classes throughout India, Thailand and Malaysia, and has also appeared at the Taipei Arts Festival.
+Alice Rybak has pursued a distinguished career as both a solo and collaborative artist. and as a teacher.
+She has concertized throughout the country, including appearances with the Colorado Symphony, Amarillo Symphony, and National Repertory Orchestras, as well as The Denver Brass, and has been featured in recitals at New York's Town Hall and the 92nd Street Y. As the winner of the United States Information Agency's "Artistic Ambassador" competition, she presented five weeks of concerts and master classes throughout India, Thailand and Malaysia, and has also appeared at the Taipei Arts Festival.
 She has collaborated with a wide variety of musicians including violinists Rachel Barton, Linda Wang, Dylana Jenson and Mark Rush, and Metropolitan Opera mezzo-soprano Judith Christin.

 Ms. Rybak has also been a member of the Denver Trio and the Colorado Chamber Players, and has performed as both a soloist and orchestra pianist with the Colorado Symphony Orchestra.
 She has taught and performed at the Colorado College New Music Symposium and the Colorado College Summer Music Festival.
 Ms. Rybak has also recorded for Crystal Records.